New Ostomy Patient Guide — Free Nurse-Approved Resource | SIIL Ostomy

 Work & Career

-Most people return to work within 6-8 weeks after surgery (sometimes sooner for desk-based roles).
+Most people return to work within 6-8 weeks.
 There is no obligation to tell colleagues about your ostomy.
-Many ostomates choose to be open about it, while others keep it private — both approaches are completely valid.
-If your job involves heavy lifting, talk to your surgeon about when it's safe to return and whether you might benefit from a support belt.
+If your job involves heavy lifting, talk to your surgeon about when it's safe to return and whether a support belt would help.

 Exercise & Physical Activity

 Exercise is not only possible — it's encouraged.
-Physical activity strengthens your core, improves digestion, and boosts mental health.
-Start slowly and gradually increase intensity.
 Walking, swimming, cycling, yoga, and even running are all popular among ostomates.
-An ostomy support belt can provide extra security and confidence during physical activity, keeping your pouch in place and protecting the stoma from impact.
+An ostomy support belt can provide extra security during physical activity, keeping your pouch in place and protecting the stoma.

 Travel

-Traveling with an ostomy requires some extra planning, but thousands of ostomates travel internationally every year.
-Always carry ostomy supplies in your hand luggage (never in checked bags), bring more supplies than you think you'll need, carry a brief medical letter from your doctor, and research where to access supplies at your destination just in case.
+Always carry ostomy supplies in your hand luggage (never checked bags), bring more than you think you'll need, carry a brief medical letter from your doctor, and research where to access supplies at your destination.

 Intimacy & Relationships

 Having an ostomy does not mean the end of intimacy.
 Open communication with your partner is key.
-Many couples find that honesty actually strengthens their relationship.
-Practical tips include emptying your pouch before intimacy, using a smaller or more discreet pouch, wearing an ostomy wrap or band for discretion, and remembering that confidence and communication matter far more than having a stoma.
+Practical tips: empty your pouch beforehand, wear an ostomy wrap for discretion, and remember that confidence and communication matter far more than having a stoma.

 Swimming & Water Activities

 Yes, you can swim with an ostomy.
-Modern pouching systems are designed to be waterproof.
-Many ostomates swim regularly in pools, the ocean, and lakes.
-For extra confidence, you can use waterproof tape around the edges of your wafer, wear a support belt or swimwear designed for ostomates, and empty your pouch before swimming.
+Modern pouching systems are waterproof.
+Use waterproof tape around the edges of your wafer, wear a support belt or swimwear designed for ostomates, and empty your pouch before swimming.

 Ostomy Accessories That Make a Difference